York Theatre

 No one has favorited this theater yet

-The York Theatre opened in 1928.
 The February 11, 1928 York News-Times featured a drawing of the proposed building.
-Construction began in early March and it opened on Sept.
-12, 1928.
+Construction began in March 1928.
+The York Theatre was opened on September 12, 1928.
 Seating was listed at 895.
-The theater was last operated by Central States Theatres who also operated the Sun Theatre three blocks to the south of the York.
+The theatre was last operated by Central States Theatres who also operated the Sun Theatre three blocks to the south of the York Theatre.

 The YORK sign survives as a ‘Welcome’ sign on the York County Fairgrounds.
 A wind storm toppled the upper portion of the facade in 1993.